EwaDwornik/NoFutureFun/README.md

 # NoFutureFun
+My very first website.
+I made it to practice what I have learnt so far.
-My website, that I use as a portfolio.
+I also use it as a portfolio.